Organisations are more and more highly dependent on their ICT infrastructure.

 EPI’s approach to rate and validate complex hybrid environments is simple and straight-forward.
 Based on ISO standard principles it starts with defining the scope and the three key parameters (availability, performance, security) for that same scope.
 Each of these three parameters will vary per use case.
 For example, the use of a finance application in a bank headquarters building may have different required or desired parameters compared to the same finance application used in a remote branch office.
 The end-user in the remote office may prefer to have the same availability, performance and security levels as the headquarters office but this may not be feasible due to infrastructure and budget limitations.

 Most customers would define the scope and parameters in line with their Service Level Agreements (SLA) as that commonly forms the basis of setting performance indicators based on business requirements.
-However, EPIs Hybrid Resilience Rating can extend far beyond the scope of an organisations’ existing SLAs.
+However, EPIs Hybrid Resiliency Rating can extend far beyond the scope of an organisations’ existing SLAs.

-The EPI Hybrid Resilience Rating Assessment
+The EPI Hybrid Resiliency Rating Assessment

 The EPI auditor will review the scope and parameters as set by the customer and review that against the end-to-end infrastructure.
 After completing the first step, a detailed review will take place of the underlying end-to-end infrastructure, starting at the input device level down to the core ICT infrastructure - often located in a data centre - and its supporting facilities infrastructure.
 The review will include actual performance data including outage reports and their root cause analysis.